March 4, 2026

 Now in recovery himself, Tom is a passionate advocate for mental health and addiction treatment.
 He works at Recovery.com, connecting people with the resources they need to heal.
 As a speaker, he shares his journey to break stigma, inspire hope, and foster connection.
 Tom lives in Madison, WI.

-The event includes Breakout Sessions on:
+The event included Breakout Sessions on:

 Families in Recovery: Challenges, Strengths, and Community Voices.